peadargrant/cloud_technologies_ca1/cloud_technologies_ca1.md

 The teardown file `teardown.ps1` should remove all resources created, including calling `aws cloudformation delete-stack` on the stack created.

+## Development process (10%)

+Use of version control evidenced by Git commits.

 # Checking your submission for compliance